CBD vs THC: What is the Difference?

 Overall, it is generally accepted that CBD is safer than THC for a number of reasons.
-There have been certain studies that found statistically significant correlations between long-term use of THC and certain psychiatric disorders, including schizophrenia, depression, and psychosis.
+There have been certain studies that found statistically significant correlations between long-term use of THC and certain psychiatric disorders.

 However, we must note here that in scientific studies such as these, correlation does not imply causation; that is, the usage of THC might be linked to psychiatric disorders without necessarily being that root cause of them.
 (Much like lighters are linked to smoking, but possession of a lighter does not necessarily mean you are a smoker.)

 Since CBD has been much less studied than THC, scientists assume that there are many new applications of CBD that haven’t yet been discovered.
 On the other hand, THC’s applications are more or less completely explored by now due to all the research on medical marijuana over the past decade.

 The CBD vs THC debate is something that often crops up in the circles of cannabis users, and it mainly stems from misinformation that surrounds these substances.

 Based on what we’ve seen above, we can answer the question by saying that CBD and THC are so different that it’s difficult to compare them directly.
 Both substances have invaluable and promising medical applications.
 But while THC can be abused as a drug, CBD does not have recreational applications.

 Like most things in life, the usage and properties of CBD and THC aren’t black and white.
 It’s hard to label THC useless when it has so many documented medical benefits, and you cannot just blindly trust CBD as it is still possible for scientists to find some side effects with its long-term use.